 Council acknowledges the importance of the external environment on how it plans for the future.
 During 2015/16 Darwin experienced a slight decline in its steady population growth with an estimated population growth of less than 1%.
-Population growth impacts on future rates income and as a result Council a budget with Reduced Revenue from Rates in 2016/17.
+Population growth impacts on future rates income.

-We also had the challenge of conducting additional byelections during the year following the resignations of Aldermen Helen Galton and Jeanette Anictomatis, both longstanding experienced elected members.
+We also had the challenge of conducting additional by-elections during the year following the resignations of Aldermen Helen Galton and Jeanette Anictomatis, both longstanding experienced elected members.
 Aldermen Emma Young and Mick Palmer were elected at the by-election in October 2015.